SamuelArnold/ChatApplication404/readme.txt

 (2/27)
 The due date is set, March 8th!
 We have figured out image sharing and are working on video/audio sharing.
 To handle the login process we might have to switch to Facebook API, but all in all its a working product!

+(3/8)
+It is the final day.
+The application is practically finished except for a few minor tweaks with the chat and login.
+We're giving it all we got!